Accelerating, using the throttle and gears

 Make sure you sit so you can reach the throttle comfortably and use it smoothly.

-If you get very cold while riding your motorbike or if you get tired, you’ll find it harder to use the throttle smoothly and accurately, and this could make your riding less safe.
+If you get very cold while riding your motorcycle or if you get tired, you’ll find it harder to use the throttle smoothly and accurately, and this could make your riding less safe.
 Make sure you wear suitable protective clothing to keep yourself warm and take breaks to avoid getting too tired.

 Using the gears